-- 1. to use Tax Credits in connection with rental housing "projects serving the lowest income tenants", see I.R.C. § 42(m)(1)(B)(ii)(I); - 2. to use Tax Credits in connection with rental housing "projects obligated to serve qualified tenants for the longest periods", see I.R.C. § 42(m)(1)(B)(ii)(II); - 3. to make Tax Credit funding available to projects serving low-income populations including families with children, homeless persons, veterans, and elderly citizens; - 4. to hold competition to determine those projects considered sound investments of public funds; - 5. to expend the minimum amount of public funds necessary to accomplish program goals; - 6. to administer the LIHTC program in a manner that encourages timely Project completion and occupancy; - 7. to encourage the highest available quality and design standards for Projects financed with Tax Credits; and - 8. to develop and promote Sustainable Development; and - 9. to develop Rental Housing in locations that are within walking distance (1/4 mile to frequent Bus Transit 1⁄2 mile to High Capacity Transit) to public transit stations.
+- 1. To use Tax Credits in connection with rental housing "projects serving the lowest income tenants", see I.R.C. § 42(m)(1)(B)(ii)(I); - 2.
+To use Tax Credits in connection with rental housing "projects obligated to serve qualified tenants for the longest periods", see I.R.C. § 42(m)(1)(B)(ii)(II); - 3.
+To make Tax Credit funding available to projects serving low-income populations including families with children, homeless persons, veterans, and Older Person citizens; - 4.
+To hold competition to determine those projects considered sound investments of public funds; - 5.
+To expend the minimum amount of public funds necessary to accomplish program goals; - 6.
+To administer the LIHTC program in a manner that encourages timely Project completion and occupancy; - 7.
+To encourage the highest available quality and design standards for Projects financed with Tax Credits; - 8.
+To develop and promote Sustainable Development; and - 9.
+To develop Rental Housing in locations that are within walking distance (1/4 mile to frequent Bus Transit 1⁄2 mile to High Capacity Transit) to public transit stations.